Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance: Constant function market maker

 Where clear, we will drop the explicit dependence of $\Y,\X$ on the pool sizes $(a,b) \in \R^2_+$. \end{definition} \begin{remark} Though Definition~\ref{defn:Y} differs slightly from the typical form of a constant function market maker (see, e.g.,~\cite{angeris2020improved}) in that the ``constant function'' can be an inequality here.
-Provided the equality is attained (see, e.g., the conditions in Theorem~\ref{thm:amm}\eqref{thm:amm-util-2} below), i.e., $u(a+x,b-\Y(x)) = u(a,b)$, we can recover a notion of the indifference price for the quantity $x$ (see, e.g.,~\cite{carmona2008indifference} but for AMMs). \end{remark}
+Provided the equality is attained (see, e.g., the conditions in Lemma~\ref{lemma:amm-liq}\eqref{thm:amm-util-2} below), i.e., $u(a+x,b-\Y(x)) = u(a,b)$, we can recover a notion of the indifference price for the quantity $x$ (see, e.g.,~\cite{carmona2008indifference} but for AMMs).
+As discussed above, in this way the axioms of Definition~\ref{defn:amm} can be interpreted as in standard utility theory (see, e.g.,~\cite{von1947theory}). \end{remark}